brunch/brunch-guide/content/en/chapter03-conventions-and-defaults.md

 Note how CoffeeScript is favored (Brunch is written in CoffeeScript, then transpiled to JS on each release); historically, Brunch only looked for `config.*` files, but that quickly proved to be too generic a name, so it now favors the more explicit ones.

-If you don't know any CoffeeScript, **don't panic**: the vast majority of the time, this will be nothing but a big object (JSON style), so CoffeeScript will “just” spare you the noise of curlies, commas and quotes.
+If you don’t know any CoffeeScript, **don’t panic**: the vast majority of the time, this will be nothing but a big object (JSON style), so CoffeeScript will “just” spare you the noise of curlies, commas and quotes.
 It looks pretty much like YAML, all clean and concise :grin:.

 *Customizing: pass an explicit config file path through the `-c` or `--config` command-line (CLI) option.*